Free Durable Power of Attorney Forms | U.S States (Word, PDF)

 • Stocks and bonds- The Agent may sell shares or stock of bonds if authorized.

-• Taxes- The Agent may act in accordance with the power of attorney granted by the principal; to prepare, sign and file federal and foreign income; act as the principal in all matters for all periods before the IRS or other taxing authority; pay taxes due, collect refunds post and receive bonds.
+• Taxes- The Agent may act in accordance with the power of attorney granted by the principal; to prepare, sign and file federal and foreign income; act as the principal in all matters for all periods before the IRS or other taxing authority; pay taxes due, collect refunds, post and receive bonds.

 Agent liabilities

-• reinstating the value of principal’s property to what it is proven to have been if the violation had not occurred; and
+• Reinstating the value of principalโ€™s property to what it is proven to have been if the violation had not occurred; and

-• reimbursing the principal ‘s interest for the attorney’s fees and cost paid on the Agent’s behalf.
+• Reimbursing the principal โ€˜s interest for the attorneyโ€™s fees and cost paid on the Agentโ€™s behalf.

 Ending of Financial Power of Attorney

-Death automatically ends durable power of attorney.
-An agent can only be granted authority to wind up a principal’s affairs if named as an executor in their will.
+Death automatically ends a durable POA.
+An agent can only be granted authority to wind up a principalโ€™s affairs if named as an executor in their will.

-A durable power of attorney will generally end under the following circumstances:
+It will generally end under the following circumstances:

-Once signed by the principal, a revocation form cancels and immediately ends any Agent authorization may have been granted in the power of attorney document.
+Once signed by the principal, a revocation form cancels and immediately ends any Agent authorization may have been granted in the document.
 The principal is required to give the form to the Agent via certified mail.
 Any other institution, business, or agency should be notified of the change with immediacy.

 The most common reasons for revocation are;